-It was reported that following a rollover one year settlement for 2021/22 that enabled the retention of business rate growth and additional grant funding, a Risk and Recovery reserve was created.
-Half of the budget had been allocated and there was a desire to continue the strategy of supporting initiatives that made the district a good place to live and visit as well as spend to save projects and the Committee was requested to ratify this continuation.
+It was reported that following an unexpected surplus, a Risk and Recovery reserve was created and around half of that had been allocated and there was a desire to continue the strategy of supporting initiatives that made the district a good place to live and visit as well as spend to save projects and the Committee was requested to ratify this continuation.

-The unrestricted earmarked reserves were discussed what happened if these were no longer required.
-Tt was reported that there are two types of earmarked reserve - restricted reserves that were created for items required by partnership and legal agreements and unrestricted reserves that were policy based and could therefore be released for other priorities if required.
+The unrestricted earmarked reserves was discussed and it was asked if they were not envisioned and it was reported that restricted reserved were created for items like partnership agreements.
+Unrestricted reserves could be released for other priorities if required.

-The funding gap was confirmed and it was reported that it was based on a number of prudent pressures including the pay award, Government Funding and items subject to Council approval.
+The funding gap was confirmed and it was reported that it was based on a number of prudent pressures including the pay award and items subject to Council approval.

-It was noted that Capital Receipts would be lower than projected due to the non sale of Netherstowe & Leyfields .
-It was reported that the Capital Receipt was envisioned to be used for the pay off the capital investment for Burntwood Leisure Centre funded by borrowing and the funding to enable this invest to save initiative would have to be found elsewhere.
+It was noted that an impact on Capital Receipts from the non sale of Netherstowe & Leyfields was shown in the MTFS although it was reported that there was not one.
+It was reported that the Capital Receipt was envisioned to be used for the pay off the loan for Burntwood Leisure Centre and funding for this would have to be found elsewhere.
+It was noted that it was an invest to save initiative to pay off that loan.